Agile Velocity vs. Capacity: Key Differences and Best Practices

 • Total capacity: 5 × 8 × 10 = 400 hours

 Velocity shows past output, while capacity shows available effort.
-Both help teams plan sprints effectively.
+Both help teams plan sprints effectively and provide a basis for estimating work in the next sprint.

 Differences Between Agile Velocity and Capacity